w3c/wai-tutorials/source/tables/multi-level.html.erb.md

 ## Split up multi-level tables
 {:.ex}

-It’s often possible to split up a complex table into multiple simple tables, which is usually better for users and easier for coding.
 The two tables below provide the same information as the mutli-level table in [the example above](#table-with-three-headers-related-to-each-data-cell).
+This makes the information easier to understand by everyone and easier to code, too.
 Also, simple tables are much better supported by WYSIWYG editors (“What you see is what you get”).

 {::nomarkdown}
 <%= sample_start %>